OSSVerse/OSSVerse-In-A-Box/setup.md

 # docker run -d –name sellerui -p 7001:80 sellerui
 ```

-25. Verify that the Selelr UI is UP. on browser check the UI at url http://sellerui.DOMAINNAME.com
+25. Verify that the Seller UI is UP. on browser check the UI at url http://sellerui.DOMAINNAME.com

 and also the container for seller ui is UO using
 ```